Stup79/James---Voice-Controlled-Discord-Bot/README.md

 This is the source code for James: A voice activated and controlled Discord bot.
 There are two main parts:

-1. The actual Discord bot is in James.py.
+1. The bot and all its components.

 2. The code used to train the neural networks for "James" keyword recognition.